yochetan/90DaysOfDevOps/2026/day-49/day-49-devsecops.md

         added lodash package to the package.json

 2) Check the Actions tab — did the dependency review run?

+        yes it ran successfully

 Verify: Does the dependency review show up as a check on your PR?

+        YEAH IT DOES

+Task 4: Add Permissions to Your Workflows

+By default, workflows get broad permissions.
+Lock them down.

+Add this block near the top of your workflow files (after on:):

+    permissions:
+      contents: read

+If a workflow needs to comment on PRs, add:

+    permissions:
+      contents: read
+      pull-requests: write

+Update at least 2 of your existing workflow files with a permissions block.

+Write in your notes: Why is it a good practice to limit workflow permissions?
+What could go wrong if a compromised action has write access to your repo?

+Why limit workflow permissions?

+    Give workflows only the permissions they need.
+This reduces security risks.

+What if a compromised action has write access?

+    An attacker could modify code, delete files, change workflows, or push malicious code to your repository.

+    Key idea: Use least privilege — only give required permissions.

+Task 5: See the Full Secure Pipeline
+Look at what your pipeline does now:

+    PR opened
+      → build & test
+      → dependency vulnerability check     ← NEW (Day 49)
+      → PR checks pass or fail

+    Merge to main
+      → build & test
+      → Docker build
+      → Trivy image scan (fail on CRITICAL) ← NEW (Day 49) → Docker push (only if scan passes)
+      → deploy

+    Always active
+      → GitHub secret scanning              ← NEW (Day 49)
+      → push protection for secrets         ← NEW (Day 49)

+Draw this diagram in your notes.
+You just built a DevSecOps pipeline — security is now part of your automation, not an afterthought.